Building a Plant Centred Pantry: Oats

-In addition, if you celiac and are new to a gluten free diet, the Canadian Celiac Association recommends you lay off oats until your gut is healed.
+In addition, if you’re celiac and are new to a gluten free diet, the Canadian Celiac Association recommends you lay off oats until your gut is healed.
 Why?
 Oats contain a protein called avenin, which some people with celiac disease may cross-react to.
-It’s NOT gluten…but it might aggravate those with gluten intolerance.
+It’s NOT gluten, but it might aggravate those with gluten intolerance.

 How to Use Oats

 Ever gone to the store and been totally confused by which oats to buy?
-While they are all still oats, the different varieties differ in texture and processing, cooking time required, and nutritional content (the least processing = the most nutritional value = longest cooking time).
+While they are all still oats, the different varieties differ in texture and processing, cooking time required, and nutritional content (the less processing = the more nutritional value = longest cooking time).
 Here’s how it breaks down, from least to most processed:

 Steel-cut: whole groats, cut with chewy/nutty texture; 15-60 minutes to prepare

-Whichever one you choose, know that they’re all nutritious.
-Here are a few ways to get more oats into your day.
+Whichever you choose, know that they’re all nutritious.

-- Throw together ½ cup oats, 1 cup water or plant-based milk, and a pinch of salt into a pot and bring to a boil – the reduce heat, simmer until oats are soft and add your fave toppings.
+- Throw together ½ cup oats, 1 cup water or plant-based milk, and a pinch of salt into a pot and bring to a boil.
+Then reduce heat, simmer until oats are soft, and add your fave toppings.